iamdonovan/iamdonovan.github.io/docs/teaching/egm702/practicals/week3.rst

     :align: center
     :alt: the 7th principal component displayed on the map

-In this image, we can actually see residual sensor noise - the stripes are due to variations in the response of the detector arrays in the OLI sensor.
+|br| In this image, we can actually see residual sensor noise - the stripes are due to variations in the response of the
+detector arrays in the OLI sensor.
 In the original image, these variations are very minor (we typically can only see them over very dark pixels such as water), but due to the PCA transformation, the noise is enhanced in the final PC band.